bennyhuo/KotlinBlogTranslation/original/Kotlin M14 is out!.md

 <p></p>
 {% endraw %}

-Use <em>Code Cleanup</em> to add modifiers to all the operators used in your project automatically.
+Use *Code Cleanup* to add modifiers to all the operators used in your project automatically.
 Note: Infix functions will be migrated to the same scheme in the nearest future.
 ### Compile-time constants